-The order protects the school from further protests of the kind that have been held in the street outside the school for the last few weeks.
+The High Court has granted Birmingham City Council a permanent injunction to protect the area immediately surrounding Anderton Park Primary School.
+The order protects the school from further protests of the kind that have been held in the street outside the school for the last few months.

 This, together with the increasingly unacceptable behaviour of protesters who have disrupted and disturbed the running of the school and the children’s education, has led the council to conclude that the risk of harm to staff, parents and children has become too serious to tolerate.

 Dr Tim O’Neill, director of education and skills in Birmingham City Council, said:

 "We are really pleased for the pupils, staff, parents and wider community that the injunction has been upheld.

 "This was always about protecting the school and community from the escalating levels of anti-social behaviour of the protests, not about trying to stop peaceful protest.

 "As this court case has demonstrated, there remains a gap between the reality of what is and isn’t being taught at the school.
 Protests of this kind only serve to attract fringe elements whose aim is to stoke division and hatred.
 We would therefore continue to encourage any concerned parents to engage with the school to have constructive discussions and address any issues.

 "Looking ahead, it is important to remember that the Department for Education is introducing compulsory relationships education next year, helping children from all backgrounds understand the society they are growing up in, and fostering respect for others and for difference.